Former Lab Members

 I am a microbiologist by training.
 My general interests are microbial physiology, microbial ecology, biogeochemical cycling, gene regulation, microbial metal respiration and Earth history.
 During my graduate work and post-doctoral research, I used genetics, biochemistry and molecular biology to understand microbial metabolism.
 My Master’s research at the All India Institute of Medical Sciences, New Delhi, dealt with understanding the physiological response of Mycobacterium tuberculosis to hypoxia.
 For my PhD research I studied methanogenesis performed by the poorly understood archaea, in the lab of Prof. William Metcalf at the University of Illinois at Urbana.
 During this period I took, and subsequently taught, the Microbial Diversity Summer course at the Marine Biological Laboratory.
 I was a Howard Hughes Medical Institute research associate for a year in the lab of Prof. Dianne Newman at the Massachusetts Institute of Technology, where I studied photoferrotrophy performed by purple non sulfur bacteria.
 I thereafter moved to the Girguis lab, where I use a combinatorial approach to study microbial metabolism at the environmental level.
 My projects focus on metal respiration, microbial extracellular electron transfer and hydrocarbon oxidation.
 I hope to answer important questions about the prevalence of microbes that perform these metabolisms in nature as well as understand the molecular mechanisms underlying these microbial processes.
 In my free time I like to cook, sketch, paint, travel, hike, and play with dogs.
 I am also an avid orchid collector.

 - Bose A, Vidoudez C, Parra EA, Gardel EJ, Girguis PR (2012).
 Microbial photoelectroautotrophy by Rhodopseudomonas palustris TIE-1.
-(Submitted to Nature)
+(Submitted)

 - Bose A, Hoarfrost A, Skutnik J, Girguis PR, Newman DK.
 A whole genome approach to understand ferrous iron acquisition in the photoferrotrophic model organism Rhodopseudomonas palustrisTIE-1.
 (In submission)